open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Blocks on a Table/Blocks on a Table.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Blocks on a Table
-    m1: 3
+      m1: 2
-    m2: 16
+      m2: 17
-    m3: 13
+      m3: 8
       part1:
         ans1:
           value: Block A experiences the greatest net force.
         ans2:
           value: Block B experiences the greatest net force.
         ans3:
           value: Block C experiences the greatest net force.
         ans4:
           value: More information is needed to answer this question.
         ans5:
           value: The net force on all the blocks is the same.
 ---
 # {{ params.vars.title }}
 Blocks A, B, and C are on a frictionless table, connected by massless strings.